Sponsor a Future Teacher Fellowship

 - Today's elementary and high school students will enter a knowledge-based economy and far too many are not proficient in English language arts and mathematics.

-- A large number of teachers retiring is imminent but the number of teachers being credentialed each year is on the decline.
+- A large number of teachers retiring is imminent but the number of teachers being credentialed each year in California continues to decline.

 Students seeking a teaching credential must work full time in a classroom for 20 weeks under the supervision of an experienced teacher in order to apply for a credential.
 Most students in the credential program work more than 20 hours a week to support themselves.
 Giving up a job to finish their credential work is an economic hardship.
 Thus, PIE created a fellowship program that allows students to focus on their supervised teaching assignments without worrying about how the bills will be paid.